Pill Swallowing Tips for Children

 - Straw method: Put the pill on the tongue then ask your child to take 3 gulps of water using a straw.
 When he swallows the water he will probably swallow the pill too.

-- Have your child try swallowing pills standing up rather than sitting down.
+- Stand up: Have your child try swallowing pills standing up rather than sitting down.

 - Pop-bottle method: (This method reduces the tendency to gag on the pill.)
 Place the tablet anywhere in the mouth.
 Take a drink from a soda-pop bottle, keeping contact between the bottle and the lips by pursing the lips and using a sucking motion.
 Swallow the water and the pill.